 Medicare Advantage CONS

 Medicare Advantage plans negotiate contracts with networks doctors, hospitals, and other healthcare providers.
 These networks are put in place in order to keep their costs low.
 This means that you must adhere to their networks or face substantially higher out of pocket costs.
 If you are in a HMO plan, you will be forced to pay all costs if you go out of network.
 Under a PPO plan, you would be faced with higher out of pocket cost-sharing.
-This has been in a issue in some instances where patients went in for surgery thinking everything is fine with their network coverage only to receive a huge bill from an anesthesiologist who was actually not in the network, or a patient who receives care in an emergency room from a physician not in their network.
+This has been an issue in some instances where patients went in for surgery thinking everything is fine with their network coverage only to receive a huge bill from an anesthesiologist who was actually not in the network, or a patient who receives care in an emergency room from a physician not in their network.

 Most of the time, the networks cover certain geographic regions.
 So if you need care while traveling or visiting family, it could become a problem.
 Also, Medicare Advantage plans offer no coverage at all for travel outside of the United States.